Jump to content

 Surgery Kit (10 uses) Med 5 lb. $1000 / 0

-Chemist Kit: This kit negates the disadvantage penalty with attempting to Craft a Chemical.
+Chemist Kit: This kit negates the disadvantage penalty when attempting to craft a Chemical.

 • Note on crafting: This required 2 ranks in Chemistry and 1 Rank in Mechanical to craft.